How to become a professional gardener

 What skills do you need to be a professional gardener?

-Before diving into the work, there are gardening skills you’ll need as you hone your skills as a professional gardener.
+Before diving into the work, there are gardening skills you’ll need as you start out gardening.

 Creativity and attention to detail

 You’ll need to be able to build a landscape.
-Sometimes, you’ll be asked to help plan out an outdoor space.
+Sometimes you’ll be asked to help plan out a space.
 How best might you be able to put together a selection of plants your clients want?
-It’s all about putting your gardening knowledge to practice!
+It’s all about putting your knowledge to practice.

 Patience to nurture every kind of garden plant